Tuition & Scholarship

 - At this time, the scholarship is only open to current US residents.

 |Persons in family/household||Annual Household Income (300% of the federal poverty guidelines)|

 |For families/households with more than 8 persons, add $14,160 for each additional person|

-Scholarship applications are being accepted for a limited number of spots for the online End-of-Life Doula Professional Certificate courses developed by The Robert Larner, M.D.
+Scholarship applications are currently closed for the Fall 2023 session for the online End-of-Life Doula Professional Certificate courses developed by The Robert Larner, M.D.
 College of Medicine in partnership with Professional and Continuing Education at The University of Vermont.

 If you are awarded a UVM Diversity, Equity, & Inclusion scholarship for one of the End-of-Life Doula Professional Certificate courses, you will be notified and a UVM representative will assist with your registration.
 We will do our best to honor your preferred session choice.
 NOTE: Payment will not be made directly to you, and if you decide not to attend, your scholarship will be transferred to a different applicant.